About this agent

 What is the Research Navigator agent?

-Research Navigator is a Higher Education specialist AI agent built on OpenClaw.
+Research Navigator is a Higher Education specialist AI agent on the ibl.ai platform.
 Assists faculty and graduate students with literature searches, grant applications, and IRB protocol guidance.
-It runs on the ibl.ai platform, which you can self-host on your own infrastructure with full source-code and data ownership.
+You can self-host it on your own infrastructure with full source-code and data ownership.

 Can I self-host Research Navigator and keep my data private?